uclab-potsdam/scienceforukraine/public/pages/support.md

 **Funding and support programmes for researchers and students**

+* 29.10.2024  60 fully-funded fellowships (up to 24 months) for doctoral and postdoctoral researchers at risk to work at a research institution in the EU.
+[Link.](https://saferesearchers.eu/)
 * 04.07.2024 From August 20 to 22, 2024, DCN Global will inaugurate its new hub for Ukrainian refugees.
 [Link.](https://dcnglobal.net/forums/forum/digital-ukraine-influence-redefined)
 * 26.05.2024 Links to mobility programs on NaUKMA page.
 [Link.](https://dfc.ukma.edu.ua/going-from-naukma/mobility-programs/students-bachelor-master/actual-programs?)
 * 27.04.2024 [Additional funding for MSCA4Ukraine fellowships.](https://sareurope.eu/msca4ukraine/)